oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.4
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.5
--- Description: Corrects the app_settings policy to allow public read access.
--- This is critical for the public-facing website pages to load content.
+-- Description: Corrects the academic_results and timetable_entries policies to avoid -- type casting errors between text and uuid.
+This is a critical fix.
 -- ==================================================================

 -- ==================================================================